01 of 05

 Of course, there's no way to guarantee that your child is eating the healthy foods you're packing, but at least you can select your child's favorites to increase the odds.
 Younger children will have fewer opportunities to buy whatever suits their fancy, but as children get into middle school they have more options.Continue to 3 of 5 below.

 Is It Convenient?

 It seems like buying a school lunch would be the most convenient option; however, that isn’t always the case.
 If you have more than one child, buying for one and packing for another can be confusing.
-And if your kids only want school lunch on some days, it can be tricky to remember which days you bought lunch and which days you planned to pack.
+And if your kids only want school lunch on some days, it can be tricky to remember whether today is a packed lunch or bought lunch day.

 04 of 05